Stuart Stone: Career

-In 2006, Stone and actor-comedian (and also close friend) Jamie Kennedy starred together in the MTV reality show Blowin' Up, which showed the journey the two went through to create a hit rap album and "blowin' up".
+In 2006, Stone and his friend Jamie Kennedy starred together in the MTV reality show Blowin' Up, which showed the journey the two went through to create a hit rap album and "blowin' up".
 After the show aired its finale, the album Stone and Kennedy created was released, which was titled Blowin' Up to correspond with their reality series, and both also appeared on the MTV show True Love.
 The album featured guest appearances from Houston rapper Paul Wall and Bay Area rapper E-40, as well as actors Bob Saget and Jason Biggs.

 Stone has been known to tour off and on with Kennedy on his stand-up tours, performing songs from the Blowin' Up album, as well as the song "The Left One", featured on Kennedy's Unwashed album.
 Shows on this variety are routinely opened by comedian Bill Dawes, and at times have had guests, such as Saget at a November 17, 2006, Las Vegas show.

-Stu hosted his own show, "The Sunday Nite Stu", which was originally broadcast online through Stickam webcasts.
+Stone hosted his own show, "The Sunday Nite Stu", which was originally broadcast online through Stickam webcasts.
 His show aired Sundays at 9 PM PST drawing in over 300 thousand viewers monthly.
 He brought along a variety of guest stars and anyone with a Stickam account could join his live room and watch or even get a chance to chat with him.
-The show was the first ever on the Stickam site and in 2012, "Sunday Nite Stu" celebrated over 10 million viewers!
-Recent guests included Colt Cabana, The Last Goodnight, Paul Wall, Young Church, Elliott Yamin, Kaz James, Jared McMullin, Andy Milonakis, and Chester French.
+The show was the first ever on the Stickam site and in 2012, "Sunday Nite Stu" celebrated over 10 million viewers.
+Guests included Colt Cabana, The Last Goodnight, Paul Wall, Young Church, Elliott Yamin, Kaz James, Jared McMullin, Andy Milonakis, and Chester French.